 The cottage nestles in 20 acres of fell-side grounds managed by us for conservation.
-Deer, both Red and Roe, roam freely.
+Red and Roe Deer roam freely.
 Buzzards soar at eye level.
 Red Squirrels build their drays here.
 Bats and Owls emerge at dusk.
 A multitude of wild flowers grow, such as the heath spotted orchid and devils bit scabious.

 A bird table outside the cottage attracts many garden birds and the squirrels which provides wonderful photo opportunities.